 We used to be a bunch of idealists.
 And we still are today.

 We believe in the idea that, if consumers demand high-quality organic food, grown the right way, we could all change the way we treat our land, our animals and our bodies.

 Since 1960, big corporations have taken over more than 600,000 family-owned farms.
 And when shareholders of those big companies demand higher profits every year, farmers get squeezed to produce more for less pay.
-But at Organic Valley, it’s our company, so every farmer earns a fair living.
+But at Organic Valley, it’s our company, so every farmer-member earns a fair living.